 Doing so can help you have a happier, healthier lifestyle.
 Some of the most common types of drugs in society are depressants.
 Depressants, such as alcohol, are often available for adults to use every day.
 However, despite their wide availability, they can become addictive and generate negative results when overused.

+A depressant is a substance that slows down the central nervous system, reducing brain activity and response times.
+Examples of depressants include alcohol, benzodiazepines, barbiturates, and gamma hydroxybutyrate (GHB).
+Gamma hydroxybutyrate is a central nervous system depressant that is sometimes used as a recreational drug, especially in party or club settings.
 Alcohol reduces response time in the central nervous system.
 As response time and brain neuron function slow down, you feel more relaxed and less inhibited.
-Depressors affect motor function, both gross motor and fine motor skills, as well as the brain's ability to process information and react.
+Depressors affect motor function, both gross motor and fine motor skills, as well as the brain’s ability to process information and react.
 When you consume too much alcohol, you may be at risk of alcohol poisoning and may fall into a coma.
+Small doses of depressants can make users feel relaxed, while larger doses can intensify effects and increase the risk of overdose or coma.
+Small doses may produce mild euphoria or relaxation, but larger doses can lead to more severe health consequences.
+Certain effects of depressants include sedation, reduced anxiety, and impaired coordination.

 You’ve probably heard the term “opioid epidemic” in the news or online.
 Opioids are a group of drugs derived from poppies, the source of opium.
 They are usually prescribed to treat moderate to severe pain for both recovery and chronic pain.
 Opioids block pain by sealing the receptors that cause sensation.